carfirst125/portfolio/collaborative_recommendation_system/README.md

 ![alt text](https://github.com/carfirst125/portfolio/blob/main/collaborative_recommendation_system/hlc_cfubib_c360_BlockDiagram.png?raw=true)

-#### Aplication
+#### Case Study

-Case Study: A Food and Beverage band need to get insight of which products are the most favourite ones for each customer.
+A Food and Beverage band need to get insight of which products are the most favourite ones for each customer.
 Besides, the company also would like to know that beyond the favorite products, whether there are any other products that might are potential to customers, but they have not tried before.
 Besides the marketing campaign focuses on customer's favourite items, company also would like to have the campaign to recommend new recipes to customers.
 So customer has the chance to expand their favourite list in their brand.
 That is great!

 The Collaborative Filter can be used to solve this issue.